jjmasalu/notememo/README.md

 * `notesList`: An array of all notes
 * `addNote`: A function to add a new note to the list
+* `deleteNote`: A function to permanently remove a note from the list

 Styles
 ------